 It is not possible to predict the occurrence of events or circumstances such as war or hostilities, or the impact that such occurrences might have on the UAE.
 The MENA region is currently subject to a number of armed conflicts including those in Afghanistan, Yemen, Syria, Iraq and Libya.
 In 2015, under the request of the legitimate Yemeni Government, the UAE, along with a number of other Arab states, participated in the military intervention in Yemen.
 After having successfully accomplished its objectives, the UAE withdrew its troops from Yemen as part of a United Nations-led peace process in July 2019.
 In addition, in June 2017, Saudi Arabia, the UAE and Bahrain, as well as Egypt and Yemen, severed diplomatic ties with the State of Qatar ("Qatar"), cut trade and transport links and imposed sanctions on Qatar.
 In January 2021, diplomatic relations were restored with Qatar through the signing of the Al Ula Declaration.
 It remains unclear how the Al Ula Declaration will be implemented and, although the UAE has announced the re-opening of its land, air and sea borders to Qatar, it is still unclear if and when border controls will reach pre-June 2017 levels.
-In addition, Qatar has issued a number of claims against the UAE, Saudi Arabia, Egypt and Bahrain since the blockade.
-For example, in July 2020, Qatar Airways commenced proceedings against this bloc of countries seeking damages of at least U.S.\$5.0 billion.
+In addition, in March 2023, the UAE unblocked several Oatari-owned news sites.
+Oatar has issued a number of claims against the UAE, Saudi Arabia, Egypt and Bahrain since the blockade.
+For example, in July 2020, Qatar Airways commenced proceedings against this bloc of countries, seeking damages of at least U.S.\$5.0 billion.
 Other claims have been in relation to, amongst others, suspension of postal services and pharmaceutical investments as a result of the blockade against Qatar.
-It is not yet known whether Qatar will withdraw these claims against the UAE.

-More recently, heightened tensions between the United States and Iran have resulted in increased provocations by Iran and acts of violence against the United States and its interests in the MENA region.
-In particular, the seizure by Iran of a British tanker in July 2019, alongside other incidents involving oil tankers in the Strait of Hormuz, threatened international maritime shipping and global energy supplies.
-In addition, on 14 September 2019, the Abqaiq processing facility and the Kurais oil field in Saudi Arabia were damaged to a significant extent in apparent drone attacks, which caused an immediate significant reduction in the output of Saudi Aramco, Saudi Arabia's national oil company.
-In January 2020, the United States carried out a military strike that killed a senior Iranian military commander.
-As a result of this military strike, Iran launched missiles at a United States base in Iraq.
-There have since been repeated attacks by militia groups on Iraqi military bases housing foreign soldiers and retaliatory strikes by the United States.
-In addition, in August 2021, armed personnel backed by Iran were suspected of seizing an oil tanker off of the coast of the UAE.
+Heightened tensions between the United States and Iran have resulted in increased provocations by Iran and acts of violence against the United States and its interests in the MENA region.
+In August 2021, armed personnel backed by Iran were suspected of seizing an oil tanker off of the coast of the UAE.
 Iran has denied involvement.
+In addition, on 17 January 2022, Iran supported missile attacks on ADNOC facilities in Abu Dhabi.
+Three attacks occurred in subsequent weeks, the most recent of which, on 3 February 2022, was claimed by an Iraqi militia group.
+The attacks were followed by air strikes by UAE armed forces across targets in Yemen.
 Although the UAE continues to exercise de-escalation diplomacy and self-restraint, any continuation of, or increase in, international or regional tensions with Iran, including further attacks on or seizures of oil tankers that disrupt international trade and impair trade flows through the Strait of Hormuz, or any military action, may have a destabilising impact on the MENA region.
+In addition, a sixth round of talks regarding the revival of the 2015 Joint Comprehensive Plan of Action regarding Iran (and the United States' potential re-joining of the 2015 Joint Comprehensive Plan of Action), brokered by the EU, concluded on 20 June 2021 with no agreement reached and, as a result, there is uncertainty regarding the impact of the potential lifting of sanctions on Iran.
 There can be no assurance that tensions will not continue to escalate in the region, or that further attacks will not happen.
-Furthermore, there can be no assurance what impact recent and future incidents will have on global oil prices. (see "-The UAE's economy is significantly affected by volatility in international oil prices and its economy has in the past been, and is likely in the future to continue to be, materially adversely affected by lengthy periods of low oil prices".)
+Furthermore, there can be no assurance what impact recent and future incidents will have on global oil prices (see "-The UAE's economy is significantly affected by volatility in international oil prices and its economy has in the past been, and is likely in the future to continue to be, materially adversely affected by lengthy periods of low oil prices".)